How I Survived

 Students at Akaitcho Hall (Sǫ̀mba K’è/Yellowknife) playing hockey outside the residence, 1960-61

 Credit: NWT Archives/Akaitcho Hall collection/N-2000-002: 0021

-The goal of this project is to produce a travelling exhibit and website.
-The content for the exhibit and website will mostly come from interviews with residential school, hostel, and Indian day school survivors.
-We are planning to interview approximately twelve survivors about their experiences of recreation while at school.
-We are approaching people of different cultural backgrounds from different regions who attended different residential schools in the NWT.
+To date, we have interviewed five Survivors about their experiences of recreation while at residential and/or day school.
+We would like to interview an additional five to seven people.
+We are approaching former students of different cultural backgrounds from different regions who attended different schools in the NWT.
 We are also working to have a balance of women and men, and people of different ages.
-In addition to interviewing survivors, we are reviewing historical documents including photographs and reports from residential schools, hostels, and Indian day schools across the territory.
+In addition to interviewing Survivors, we are gathering historical documents including photographs, reports, and correspondence from residential schools and day schools across the territory.

 Girl Guides at All Saints School (Akłarvik/Aklavik), 1943.

 “How I Survived” is guided by an advisory committee that includes former Grollier Hall studentand CBC journalist Paul Andrew (Shúhtaot’ı̨nę); elite cross-country skier and residential schoolSurvivor Dr. Sharon Anne Firth (Teetł’it Gwich’in); long-time teacher Lorna Storr from Akłarvik(Aklavik); and filmmaker and photographer Amos Scott (Tłı̨chǫ).